MathePhysics/UROP-2022/README.md

 ## Background

-Option contracts are a financial derivative representing the right but not obligation to purchase (**call** option) or sell (**put** option) a particular security or collection of securities (**basket**)
+Option contracts are a financial derivative representing the right but not obligation to purchase (**call** option) or sell (**put** option) a particular security or collection of securities (**basket**).

 ## Data Sourcing

-We obtained the European options data from 2001 to 2020 using a WRDS subscription.
+We obtained the European options data from 2002 to 2021 using a WRDS subscription.
 Cleaning and pre-processing were performed to remove outliers and degenerated values.
 The data were not standardized or mapped into the unit interval, as we believe that normal standardization procedures would obstruct our model from learning fluctuations and trends in the data.
 However, relevant functions are implemented in `preprocess.py` and we can experiment with it easily.

+WRDS does not provide basket option data, therefore, we synthesize basket options from vanilla options.
+Further details are in `heston_basket_helper.py`.

 ## Methodology